A&M System Members HUB Program

 The Texas A&M University System will administer its HUB Program under current State of Texas statutes and administrative codes, the A&M System policies and regulations, and the HUB Performance Improvement Plan.
-Each A&M System employee who is responsible for conducting business with outside vendors has the responsibility of making a “good faith effort” of ensuring that HUBs are afforded an equitable opportunity to compete for all procurement and contracting activies of the A&M System.
+Each A&M System employee who is responsible for conducting business with outside vendors has the responsibility of making a “good faith effort” of ensuring that HUBs are afforded an equitable opportunity to compete for all procurement and contracting activities of the A&M System.

-Laws, Codes, Policies, and Regulations
+Laws, Codes Policies and Regulations

 The Texas A&M University System is committed to complying with the existing laws, codes, policies and regulations governing the Historically Underutilized Business Program.
 In addition to the Texas governing laws and codes, the A&M System has adopted the following policies, regulations and initiatives:

 - The Texas A&M University System Policy 25.06, Participation by Historically Underutilized Business

 - The Texas A&M University System Regulation 25.06.01, Supplements System Policy 25.06

 It is the practice of the Texas A&M University System and A&M System Members to achieve the annual HUB program goals by contracting directly with HUBs or indirectly through subcontracting opportunities in accordance with the applicable Texas Government Codes.
 Therefore, the System, entering into a contract, regardless of value or funds, shall, before the solicitation of bids, proposals, offers, or other applicable expressions of interest, determine if it is probable for subcontracting opportunities under the contract.
 If subcontracting opportunities are probable, the System will state such probability in its bids, proposals, offers or other applicable expressions of interest and require the submission of a HUB Subcontracting Plan (HSP) by the prime or general contractor.

 A&M System Members Contacts

 - Texas A&M University and Texas A&M Galveston HUB Program